Knowlton Church Engagement Photos With Sam & Ash

 Why Should You Have Engagement Photos?

-In a time of image obsession, social media narcissism and ‘beauty filters’ filters the thought of having your photo taken can polarize people.
+In a time of image obsession, social media narcissism, and ‘beauty filters’ filters the thought of having your photo taken can polarize people.
 They either love it or hate it.
 So, not unlike many of our wedding couples Sam and Ash were really not keen on having their photographs taken.
 Over the years we have worked at reducing such anxieties for our couples.
-Alongside therapists and life coaches we have developed our own approach to it.
+Alongside therapists and life coaches, we have developed our own approach to it.
 A common recommendation is that the best way to overcome a fear is to practice doing the thing you are afraid of.
 Great public speakers didn’t wake up one day with the ability.
-They didn’t just stand in front of a huge crowd for the first time and sweat it out until something clicks.
-They started small and practised with an ever-growing audience.
+They didn’t just stand in front of a huge crowd for the first time and sweat it out until something clicked.
+They started small and practiced with an ever-growing audience.

 Our Personal Experience

 20 years (or so) ago the thought of talking to an entire wedding party would keep me up at night with cold shivers.
 Cut to today and I’m now happy joking with and directing massive groups of people at weddings.
-Ask me about the time we accidentally blocked off Birmingham City centre with a wedding party of 200+!
+Ask me about the time we accidentally blocked off Birmingham City center with a wedding party of 200+!
 There is no magic secret.
 I built up my experience and confidence over time.
-Starting with smaller groups and practising the art.
+Starting with smaller groups and practicing the art.
 This is one of the fundamental principles we refer to when we recommend our engagement photoshoots to a couple uneasy in front of the camera.
 I could waffle on for hours about the benefits of the engagement shoot experience.
-If you want ‘a deep dive’ you can read all about why you should have engagement photos.
+If you want a deep dive you can read all about why you should have engagement photos.

 How Is This Relevant To Sam & Ash’s Knowlton Church Engagement Photos?

 The main point is to build confidence.
-By the time your wedding rolls around ( faster than you may think) you have already been in front of the camera.
+By the time your wedding rolls around (faster than you may think), you have already been in front of the camera.
 You also have the entire experience of having your photo taken in an enjoyable, relaxed scenario and seeing stunning results.
 That way, on your big day you will find yourself in the mindset of “Oh it’s just Tom & Murray with cameras, I have complete confidence they will take awesome photos of me”.
 The worry is gone.
 Not only does it make our lives easier (capturing natural moments) but it helps remove at least one of the stresses you will deal with on your wedding day.
 An engagement shoot also provides you with a gorgeous set of images of the love between the two of you.
 If you aren’t worried about having your photo taken then this may be your primary motivation for a shoot.

 Choosing Sam & Ash’s Engagement Photo Shoot Location